ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/object-oriented/slides.md

 ## Key Question

-> How do I use dictionaries, tuples, and lists to correctly implement efficient
+> How do I use the concept of a relation and the industrially relevant practice
-> mathematical functions in Python?
+> of object-oriented programming to correctly implement Python programs that
+> are easy to understand and maintain?

 </div>